hpssjellis/beginner-tensorflowjs-examples-in-javascript/tfjs-models/README.md

 april 29, 2020 just getting started on these

-## Note: As of May 20 ish all of these are broken as Tensorflowjs switched to version 2.0.0 (Possible useful information at the main github at https://github.com/tensorflow/tfjs-models )
+## Note: As of May 20 ish 2020  Tensorflowjs switched to version 2.0.0.
+Most of these are now working again.